BEV, PHEV, HEV, ICE – what on earth do they mean?

 Petrol and diesel (fossil fuels) burned inside an ICE contribute to both air pollution and global warming.

-There is a general consensus now around the world to phase ICE-based vehicles out.
+There is a general consensus now around the world to phase out ICE-based vehicles.
 Electric cars – especially always-zero-pollution BEVs – are a natural successor.

 If the electricity we charge our BEVs with comes from renewable energy generation, EVs are a perfect solution.